JeffersonLab/swcarpentry-jlab-singularity/_episodes/03-docker-containers.md

 Effectively one would need to give superuser privileges to all docker users at Jefferson Lab...

 This is where singularity comes in!
-At no point in the past episode did you need superuser privileges to run a guest operating system on the Jefferson Lab interactive farm node.
+At no point in this lesson did you need superuser privileges to run a guest operating system on the Jefferson Lab interactive farm node.

 But wait, there's more!

-Singularity can natively load docker containers, directly from docker hub.
+Singularity can natively load docker containers, directly from Docker Hub (where docker containers are typically housed).
 ~~~
 singularity pull docker://electronioncollider/jleic:1.0.0
 singularity run jleic-1.0.0.simg